Free Curly Hair Resources

 Start by searching this Resources page for answers to your Frequently Asked Questions (FAQ’s).

 Click through to enjoy Free Downloads covering frequently discussed topics.
+These free curly hair resources are here to simplify your routine and give you clarity.

-And when you are ready to buy products, head across to my online shop Curls Naturally™ to enjoy a world-class selection of curly hair products, used and recommended by curl specialists and curl specialist educators all over the world, and curated by me to honour curly, wavy, coily and kinky hair in Aotearoa, NZ
+And when you are ready to buy products, head across to my online shop Curls Naturally to enjoy a world-class selection of curly hair products, used and recommended by curl specialists and curl specialist educators all over the world, and curated by me to honour curly, wavy, coily and kinky hair in Aotearoa, NZ

 FAQ’s

 I have a delightful little studio in the heart of Westown, New Plymouth.
 My curl friends love it and so do I!
 I also travel to Auckland 3 times per year, 4 months apart.
 When in Auckland I work out of a co-working space in Ponsonby.
-I also travel to Wellington twice a year, 6 months apart.
-When in Wellington I work out of the co-working space offered by Runway Salon.

 This is often the first thing that a new curl friend will have on their mind.
-Understanding the different types of frizz will help you understand what practises you may be doing (or need to stop doing) to eliminate or mitigate uninvited frizz.
+Understanding the different types of frizz will help you understand what practices you may be doing (or need to stop doing) to eliminate or mitigate uninvited frizz.
 Click Free Downloads above…there’s a whole topic I’ve created that will walk you though this commonly discussed topic.

 Yes I do!